microsoft/code-with-engineering-playbook/agile-development/collaboration/Virtual_Collaboration.md

 # Virtual Collaboration and Pair Programming

 Pair programming is the de facto work method that most large engineering organizations use for “hands on keyboard” coding.
-Two programmers, working synchronously, looking at the same screen and attempting to code and design together, which often results in better and clearer code than either could produce individually.
+Two developers, working synchronously, looking at the same screen and attempting to code and design together, which often results in better and clearer code than either could produce individually.

 Pair programming works well under the correct circumstances, but it loses some of its charm when executed in a completely virtual setting.
-The virtual setup still involves two programmers looking at the same screen and talking out their designs, but there are often logistical issues to deal with, including lag, microphone set up issues, workspace and personal considerations, and many other small, individually trivial problems that worsen the experience.
+The virtual setup still involves two developers looking at the same screen and talking out their designs, but there are often logistical issues to deal with, including lag, microphone set up issues, workspace and personal considerations, and many other small, individually trivial problems that worsen the experience.

 Virtual work patterns are different from the in-person patterns we are accustomed to.
 Pair programming at its core is based on the following principles: